agrace339/OCHC_OCR_Program/README.md

 <br>Commands may need to be run multiple times
 <br>It should be all set!

 The final step is the set the credentials for Google Document AI.
 These credentials are in the JSON file in the directory.
-To set it, where JSON_PATH is the path to the credential file,
+To set it on Mac, where JSON_PATH is the path to the credential file,
 ```
 export GOOGLE_APPLICATION_CREDENTIALS=JSON_PATH
 ```
+<br>To set it on Windows, you must edit environment variables from Control Panel.
+Click on 'New...' under 'User variables for USER' and set the Variable name to GOOGLE_APPLICATION_CREDENTIALS and the Variable value to the JSON_PATH which is the path to the credential file.